What is Digestion?

 Treating digestive problems depend mainly on the underlying cause; controlling the cause will control the problem.
-For example, excessive stress that causes indigestion should be treated with adopting some healthy tips to control your stress level; such as, practicing yoga, this will solve your digestive problem as well.
+For example, excessive stress that causes indigestion should be treated by adopting some healthy tips to control your stress level; such as, practicing yoga, this will solve your digestive problem as well.

-Eating healthy diet is very essential in treating digestive problems; it is a very good idea to consult a specialist to arrange you a balanced diet plan in order to treat* your digestive problem.
+Eating a healthy diet is very essential in treating digestive problems; it is a very good idea to consult a specialist to arrange you a balanced diet plan in order to treat* your digestive problem.